Blog

 Downside Case: What happens if sales slow or funding delays.

 Investors love to see founders who think in scenarios.
 It signals foresight, not just optimism.
+With scenario modeling in Parallel, you can spin up base, best, and downside cases off the same live model in minutes.

 What Investors Actually Want